 Wind Advisory Coast Strong Ocean Storm Exits Next System Arrives Later Friday

 Weather in 5/Joe & Joe Weather Show Latest Podcast

-MANY THANKS TO TROPICAL TIDBITS FOR THE USE OF MAPSPlease note that with regards to any severe weather, tropical storms, or hurricanes, should a storm be threatening, please consult your local National Weather Service office or your local government officials about what action you should be taking to protect life and property.
+MANY THANKS TO TROPICAL TIDBITS & F5 WEATHER FOR THE USE OF MAPSPlease note that with regards to any severe weather, tropical storms, or hurricanes, should a storm be threatening, please consult your local National Weather Service office or your local government officials about what action you should be taking to protect life and property.